 Below is a brief description of the itinerary:

-Day 1- London to Delhi (Flight departing UK Saturday 13 June)
+Day 1- London to Delhi (Flight departing UK on Saturday)

 The start of our amazing adventure.
 A direct flight into Delhi is the easiest option.
 We will assist you in finding the best flight from your most convenient UK airport.